Democrats fume as Senate panel sets vote on Trump's court pick

 WASHINGTON (Reuters) - Angry Democrats walked out as a Republican-led Senate panel set a vote over their objections for later on Friday on President Donald Trump’s nominee to the U.S. Supreme Court, Brett Kavanaugh, who won the support of a key senator, Jeff Flake.

-Trump’s fellow Republicans appeared to have the votes to approve Kavanaugh in the sharply divided Judiciary Committee after Flake, a moderate Republican, announced his position.
+Trump’s fellow Republicans had appeared to have the votes to approve Kavanaugh in the sharply divided Judiciary Committee after Flake, a moderate Republican, announced his position.
 The full Senate must confirm Supreme Court appointments.
+But with the vote about to take place, many of the committee members were absent from the room, bringing new drama to the proceedings.

 The committee, with tempers flaring on both sides, met the morning after a jarring and emotional hearing into sexual misconduct allegations against Kavanaugh that gripped the country, with a university professor named Christine Blasey Ford accusing him of sexual misconduct.
 He denied the accusation.